 Genomics Core Services REQUEST GENOMICS CORE SERVICE

-- Data analysis, bioinformatic support, data access and storage.
+- Data analysis, data management and data sharing.

-Supported by a grant from the National Institutes of Health (NIDDK P30 DK 89507).
-Please reference this grant number on all publications resulting from support provided by this Core Center grant.
+Supported by a grant from the National Institutes of Health (NIDDK P30 DK 089507) and the Cystic Fibrosis Foundation (SINGH19R0).
+Please reference these grant numbers on all publications resulting from support provided by this Core Center grant.